 At this step, choose which regularization options you want to use in the PEST Run.

 Each prior information equation included in the parameter estimation process must be assigned a weight.
 As was discussed above, weights are calculated on the basis of geostatistical information available (or assumed) for the model area.
-If an observation or prior information equation is used for regularisation purposes, then it is assigned to the observation group “regul”.
-As part of its regularisation functionality, PEST adjusts the weights assigned to all members of this group during each iteration of the optimisation process; however the relative weight values within this group remain the same.
-The “regularisation weight factor” by which the initial weights of all members of the group “regul” are multiplied during each optimisation iteration is calculated in such a way as to respect the PHIMLIM value provided by the user as the maximum tolerable model-to-measurement misfit for the current case.
-An initial regularisation weight factor needs to be supplied by the user.
+If an observation or prior information equation is used for regularization purposes, then it is assigned to the observation group “regul”.
+As part of its regularization functionality, PEST adjusts the weights assigned to all members of this group during each iteration of the optimization process; however the relative weight values within this group remain the same.
+The “regularization weight factor” by which the initial weights of all members of the group “regul” are multiplied during each optimization iteration is calculated in such a way as to respect the PHIMLIM value provided by the user as the maximum tolerable model-to-measurement misfit for the current case.
+An initial regularization weight factor needs to be supplied by the user.